TECHNOLOGY AND TECHNIQUES

 Stereotactic Radiosurgery (SRS)

-Stereotactic radiosurgery (SRS) is a type of external beam radiation therapy that can be completed in one to five days rather than over several weeks and are best for very small tumors.
+Stereotactic radiosurgery (SRS) is a type of external beam radiation therapy that can be completed in one to five days rather than over several weeks and is best for very small tumors.
 SRS refers to single or several stereotactic radiation treatments of the brain or spine delivered by a team including a radiation oncologist and a neurosurgeon.
 A customized stabilizer may be required to keep the body perfectly still during treatment.
 Stereotactic radiation relies on detailed imaging, computerized three-dimensional treatment planning to deliver precise radiation doses with extreme accuracy.
 The advantage of SRS is that it delivers the right amount of radiation to the cancer in a shorter amount of time than traditional treatments.
 Plus the treatment is delivered with extreme accuracy, minimizing the effect on nearby organs.
 However, SRS is only suitable for small, well-defined tumors that can be seen on imaging such as CT or MR scans.
 As a result, this approach is not suitable for all situations.
 The amount of radiation that may be safely delivered may be limited if the cancer is located close to a sensitive normal structure, such as the spinal cord or bowel.

 High-dose-rate Brachytherapy (HDR) is a dependable and highly developed form of internal radiation therapy delivered through catheters to the exact site of a cancerous tumor.
-The procedure is typically repeated over several treatments to quickly de3vlier a high dose of radiation to the tumor.
+The procedure is typically repeated over several treatments to quickly deliver a high dose of radiation to the tumor.
 Compared to low-dose-rate radioactive (LDR) that are implanted for extended periods of time, the higher doses used in HDR brachytherapy deliver equivalent radiation in just a few minutes by inserting and then removing the radioactive material.
 HDR brachytherapy may be used as the only treatment or it may be combined in a treatment plan with external radiation therapy.
 HDR treatment is often faster than other types of treatment, and can be performed on an outpatient basis.
 Most importantly, the precision and limited exposure to healthy tissue HDR provides translates to excellent success rates for certain types of cancers.